Idaho Juvenile Rule 39. Shelter Care Hearing (C.P.A.)

 (1) Reasonable cause exists to believe the child comes within the purview of the C.P.A.; and

-(2) A reasonable effort to prevent placement of the child outside the home could be effected by a protective order safeguarding the child's welfare and maintaining the child in the child's present surroundings.
+(2) A reasonable effort to prevent placement of the child outside the home could be effected by a protective order safeguarding the child's welfare.

 (l) In making the determination as to whether shelter care of the child is required, the court shall consider any relevant facts consistent with subsection (i) of this rule, but generally the existence of any of the following facts will justify ordering temporary shelter care of the child: